lnfernux/lnfernux.github.io/_posts/2018-10-28-securingwindowsserver12.md

 1. Install the WSUS role on a server
     * You can either use Windows Interal database (WID) or Microsoft SQL server (on server 2016)
-    * Use one of the following cmdlets:
+    * Use the following cmdlet:
     ~~~powershell
     Install-WindowsFeature -Name UpdateServices, UpdateServices-WiDB, UpdateServices-Services, UpdateServices-API, UpdatesServices-UI
     ~~~